 The Heart of the Valley YMCA Child Abuse Prevention Cabinet's number one goal always is to ensure the safety of all the youth that come through our doors.
 The cabinet is drafting a new Child Abuse Prevention Policy Manual and expects to receive Praesidium Accreditation this year.

-Heart of the Valley YMCA also participates in 5 Days of Action every spring to highlight the importance of and our commitment to child abuse prevention.
+Heart of the Valley YMCA will participate in 5 Days of Action April 13-17 to highlight the importance of and our commitment to child abuse prevention.

 Got questions?
 Email email@example.com to learn more about child safety at Heart of the Valley YMCA.